MA, BA (hons), MBACP, FHEA

 I'm an integrative therapist, which means I work differently with each client, drawing on different elements of theory and practice to create a way of working that is unique to the presenting needs.
 I have been trained in a broad spectrum of approaches and techniques that allow me to do this effectively.
 For example, I may combine solutions-focused therapy (which is future-focused and goal-oriented) with narrative therapy (which separates the person from the problem, allowing them to safely confront issues from the past) to create a tailored approach.
 My passion is for clients to experience change, healing and gain a deep understanding of themselves through the therapeutic process.
 I seek to create a safe and non-judgemental space where the therapy takes place through a warm and genuine relationship, assisting the client in developing healthier and more sustainable self-support and external support systems.

 I am tutor and supervisor on the CPCAB Counselling Diploma for Heart and Mind, and co-founded the Network for Younger Counsellors and Psychotherapists.
-Prior to therapeutic work I was Head of Student Support at a HE College, and a lecturer for the Open University in undergraduate modules of the Health and Social Care BA programme, including Mental Health in the Community and Supporting Wellbeing in Children and Young People.
+Prior to therapeutic work I was Head of Student Support at a HE College, and a lecturer for the Open University, teaching on their Mental Health and Community and Supporting Wellbeing in Children and Young People modules.
 I live in Tooting, SW London with my husband and two children, and can regularly be found strolling South London parks with reusable coffee cup in hand!

 Training, qualifications & experience